Elliptic Double Affine Hecke Algebras: Line bundles on and their sections

+agreeing with the obvious isomorphism when~$g=1$.
+Moreover, these are compatible in the sense that any isomorphism

+constructed from these ingredients is invariant under permutations of the tensor factors and independent of the order in which the above isomorphisms are applied. \end{thm}

-\begin{proof} In either case, not only are the bundles isomorphic, but so are their pullbacks through $0$ (e.g., since $0^*g^*=0^*$), and the respective trivializations actually induce a specific choice of isomorphism of the pullbacks.
-Since both isomorphisms are determined up to a global unit on ${\cal M}_{1,1}$, rigidifying the pullback suffices to rigidify the desired isomorphisms.
-Similarly, if we construct an automorphism from such maps which induces the identity on the fiber over $0$, it will actually be the identity, giving the desired compatibility. \end{proof}
+\begin{proof} In either case, not only are the bundles isomorphic, but so are their pullbacks through~$0$ (e.g., since $0^*g^*=0^*$), and the respective trivializations actually induce a specific choice of isomorphism of the pullbacks.
+Since both isomorphisms are determined up to a global unit on~${\cal M}_{1,1}$, rigidifying the pullback suffices to rigidify the desired isomorphisms.
+Similarly, the compatibility conditions certainly hold up to a scalar factor, and pulling back through~$0^*$ shows that that scalar must be 1. \end{proof}

-To specify (meromorphic) sections of such line bundles, we would like to have an analogue of the Jacobi theta function.
+To specify (meromorphic) sections of such line bundles, we~would like to have an analogue of~the~Jacobi theta function.
 Here we have the following.

-\begin{lem} The line bundle $\sO_{\cal E}([0])$ on ${\cal E}$ has a natural weight $-1$ trivialization. \end{lem}
+\begin{lem} The line bundle $\sO_{\cal E}([0])$ on~${\cal E}$ has a natural weight $-1$ trivialization. \end{lem}

 \begin{proof} We need an isomorphism

 or equivalently

 but this is just adjunction. \end{proof}